 CT scan.
 A CT scan produces images that allow doctors to see the size and location of a lung tumor and/or lung cancer metastases.
 This test takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 Positron emission tomography (PET) scan.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
+However, the amount of radiation in the substance is too low to be harmful.
 A scanner then detects this substance to produce images of the inside of the body.

 Magnetic resonance imaging (MRI) scan.
 An MRI also produces images that allow doctors to see the location of a lung tumor and/or lung cancer metastases and measure the tumor’s size.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 MRI scanning does not work well to take pictures of parts of the body that are moving, like your lungs, which move with each breath you take.
 For that reason, MRI is rarely used to look at the lungs.
 However, it may be helpful to find lung cancer that has spread to the brain.

 Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
+The amount of radiation in the tracer is too low to be harmful.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears lighter to the camera, and areas of injury, such as those caused by cancer, stand out on the image.
 PET scans (see above) have been replacing bone scans to find lung cancer that has spread to the bones.

 Finding out where the cancer started